 The countdown is on.

-Quarterback Peyton Manning has 31 touchdown passes in the Indianapolis Colts' nine games, putting him 17 touchdown passes from Dan Marino's 20-year-old single-season NFL record.
-The first 50-touchdown-pass season in league history seems well within Manning's reach in this passing-friendly season, especially the way he's been going lately.
-He has thrown 14 touchdown passes in the Colts' last three games.
+With 31 touchdown passes in nine games, Indianapolis Colts quarterback Peyton Manning needs only 17 to tie Dan Marino's 20-year-old single-season NFL record.
+The first 50-touchdown-pass season in league history seems well within Manning's reach in what has been a pass-friendly season, especially since he has thrown 14 touchdown passes in the last three games.

-The reigning NFL co-most valuable player is on pace to finish the season with 55 touchdown passes.
-If Manning gets the record, it would be because his performance this season has been a perfect mix of a great player at his best and favorable circumstances.
-Manning, in his seventh NFL season at 28, studies the game harder and understands it better than anyone else, and his physical skills are at their peak.
+Manning, the reigning NFL co-most valuable player, is on pace to finish the season with 55 touchdown passes -- a performance that would perfectly mesh the circumstances of a great player at his best with favorable circumstances.
+In his seventh season at 28, Manning studies the game more closely and understands it better than anyone else, and his physical skills are at their peak.

-Manning is on pace to finish with 4,887 passing yards, and he has a passer rating of 122.7.
+Manning is on pace to finish the season with 4,887 passing yards, and has a 122.7 passer rating.
 His single-season NFL bests are 33 passing touchdowns, 4,413 yards and a 99.0 rating.

 Neither Manning nor Culpepper currently is on pace to break Marino's single-season NFL record of 5,084 passing yards -- set, like his touchdowns record, for the Miami Dolphins in 1984.
 But either could threaten that record with a few monstrous games, and Culpepper could threaten the single-season league marks of 418 completions (by Rich Gannon for the Oakland Raiders in 2002) and a 70.55 percent completion rate (by Ken Anderson for the Cincinnati Bengals in 1982).
 Both Manning and Culpepper currently have passer ratings above the NFL's single-season best of 112.8 by Steve Young for the San Francisco 49ers in 1994.